geopozo/pycon-co-2025/presentation-outline.md

 the semiparallelo
 the and then in one line

+and show how even sleeps can be errored and why does this matter- just to show that even the most innocent functiosn can throw errors, and for this example maybe no big deal, but on bigger projects with more users, this errors from nowhere can lead to a lot of delays if we are not conscious of it

 then lets talk about things going in parallel is it truly paralell? it is.